 That’s the story behind Diwali celebration, the biggest festival for more than a billion Hindus, Sikhs and Jains around the world.

-Recently I learnt Hanukkah is also called the Festival of Light.
+Recently I learned Hanukkah is also called the Festival of Light.
 It is amazing how two such different observations from opposite corners of the world can have a similar essence and the same name.

 Diwali Celebration in Canada